Jeep Grand Cherokee (ZJ): 1998

 For 1998, the first-generation Jeep Grand Cherokee (ZJ) entered its final year of production.
-The Laredo and other models were carried over, and the new 5.9L Limited Edition was introduced and exclusive to this year model.
+The Laredo and other models were carried over, and the new 5.9L Limited Edition was introduced and exclusive to this year's model.

 Production of the first-generation Jeep Grand Cherokee ZJ ended in mid-1998, as production of the next generation Jeep Grand Cherokee (WJ) began at Jefferson North Assembly.

 Between 1996 and 1998, the export Grand Cherokee Laredo (marketed for Japan) had the optional Aspen package (source: The Story of Jeep).

 In 1998, a 5.9 L Limited model featured the 5.9 L V8 Magnum engine producing 245 hp with all-wheel-drive and a four-speed automatic transmission.
-This engine and model was only available for the 1998 model year.
+This engine and model were only available for the 1998 model year.
 This Limited model featured the 5.9 L Magnum V8 engine from the Dodge Ram 1500 pickup truck, unique forged sixteen-inch aluminum-alloy wheels, unique ruffled luxury leather-trimmed seating surfaces and front and rear door panels, an AM/FM stereo with cassette and CD players, a unique ten-speaker, 180-watt Infinity Gold premium amplified audio system, a unique mesh grille and a vented performance hood to the standard Limited model.
-The 5.9 also included working hood vents, upgraded alternator, and unique exhaust.
+The 5.9 also included working hood vents, an upgraded alternator, and a unique exhaust.
 The 1998 5.9 L was the then fastest production SUV, having a measured 0-60 time (by Road and Track) of 6.8 seconds—a time that would not be beat until almost ten years later, with Jeep's SRT.

 Fleet markets

-In the mid-late 2000s (as they passed the 15 year mark), Japanese Domestic Market (JDM) Jeep Grand Cherokees that came in right hand drive became a popular vehicle choice for Canadian Mail Carriers since it shared the same chassis, body, suspension, and engine as the North American left hand drive version.
+In the mid-late 2000s (as they passed the 15 year mark), Japanese Domestic Market (JDM) Jeep Grand Cherokees that came in right-hand drive became a popular vehicle choice for Canadian Mail Carriers since it shared the same chassis, body, suspension, and engine as the North American left-hand drive version.